dhagan-va/ef-poc-2025/doug-h/README.md

-# EDI 275 Attachment Parser
+# EDI 275 Attachment Parser - THANK YOU CLINT

 A command-line tool built with .NET 8 and EdiFabric to parse EDI 275 (Additional Information to Support a Health Care Claim or Encounter) files and extract attachments.